kcarnold/cs344/content/syllabus/index.md

 **Late work**: Everyone will receive 5 free effort points, i.e., you get five grace days.
 Please reserve these for cases of personal hardship.
 Exemptions per assignment will be granted in very limited circumstances.

-The *mastery* component of grading (inspired by a system used at [Grinnell College](https://osera.cs.grinnell.edu/csc151/syllabus/)) will be composed of two grades for each unit.
+The *mastery* component of grading (inspired by a system used at [Grinnell College](https://osera.cs.grinnell.edu/csc151/syllabus/)) will be composed of two grades for each unit: an individual grade and a group grade.
 A mastery grade is awarded for a unit when a student provides evidence to demonstrate mastery of one or more of the learning outcomes for that unit.
 You present this evidence to the course staff by referring to a specific assignment in your weekly reflection (described later).

 > Alternatively, you may meet with the course staff (during office hours or during a lull in lab time) to earn a mastery grade.
 However, times to do this will be limited, so be prepared to provide written evidence.